MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 #### Create a quantum register

-1. Fresnel is the first PASQAL commercial neutral atoms quantum computer that you can target for your quantum jobs.
+1. First, you create a 'devices' object to import the PASQAL quantum computer target, Fresnel.
+FRESNEL provides predefined trap layouts that you can utilize to create your quantum register.
 To configure your quantum registers, you arrange an array of qubits.
-FRESNEL provides predefined trap layouts that you must utilize to create your quantum register.

     ```python
     from pulser_pasqal import PasqalCloud